A VERY WELL EQUIPPED DELTA MARINE SERVICES WIDE BEAM BARGE. AN IDEAL LIVE ABOARD.

 Headroom is more than 2m throughout

 There’s a sliding door and 3 steps down to the saloon.
-This is a very nice airy space benefitting from a Morso solid fuel burner.
-There is ‘L’ seating to an extendable moveable table.
-Three swivelling and reclining blue leather chairs and a glass coffee table provide a flexible arrangement.
+This is a very nice airy space benefiting from a Morso solid fuel burner.
+There is ‘L’ seating to an extendable movable table.
+Three swiveling and reclining blue leather chairs and a glass coffee table provide a flexible arrangement.

 There is a well-equipped ‘U’ shaped galley backing on to the saloon.
 It is fitted with stainless steel sink, electric ceramic 4 place hob, microwave combination oven, washing machine fridge and cupboards with slide-out racks.

 There is a sliding steel fireproof door to the corridor.